unimarkup/specification/Middleend_Reference.md

 ## Variables table

-The variable table stores all variables that are used inside the root Unimarkup file.
+The variable table stores all variables that are defined for the Unimarkup document.

 The table consists of the following columns: